Skip to main content

 6. AQUACREST UKF8001 Replacement Refrigerator Filter (3-Pack) — Best Budget Refrigerator Filter

 The AQUACREST 6-pack is the extreme-value play for refrigerator filtration.
-At $16.88 for six filters — roughly $2.81 each — it costs less than a single OEM filter.
+For less than the price of a single OEM filter, you get six aftermarket cartridges — making the per-filter cost a fraction of any OEM option.
 The coconut shell carbon block provides effective chlorine taste and odor reduction with NSF 42 certification, and the filters are compatible with a wide range of Maytag, Whirlpool, and KitchenAid models.

 The trade-off is clear: NSF 42 only, meaning no certified lead, PFAS, or pharmaceutical reduction.
 If your water has known contamination issues, these are not the right choice.
 Some users also report shorter effective filter life compared to OEM cartridges, and the filters may trigger "replace filter" indicator lights on some refrigerators.

 For households with clean municipal water that just want improved taste at the lowest possible cost, the AQUACREST 6-pack is a legitimate option.
-A full year of filter changes for under $17 is remarkable value.
+A full year of filter changes for less than the cost of a single premium OEM cartridge is remarkable value.
 Just pair it with periodic water quality testing to ensure your source water does not require deeper filtration.

 How We Chose Our Picks